South African Border War

-Despite being largely fought in neighbouring states, the South African Border War had a phenomenal cultural and political impact on South African society.
+Despite being largely fought in neighbouring states, the South African Border War had a significant cultural and political impact on South African society.
 The country's apartheid government devoted considerable effort towards presenting the war as part of a containment programme against regional Soviet expansionism and used it to stoke public anti-communist sentiment.
 It remains an integral theme in contemporary South African literature at large and Afrikaans-language works in particular, having given rise to a unique genre known as grensliteratuur (directly translated "border literature").

 Nomenclature

 Various names have been applied to the undeclared conflict waged by South Africa in Angola and Namibia (then South West Africa) from the mid 1960s to the late 1980s.
-The term "South African Border War" has typically denoted the military campaign launched by the People's Liberation Army of Namibia (PLAN), which took the form of sabotage and rural insurgency, as well as the external raids launched by South African troops on suspected PLAN bases inside Angola or Zambia, sometimes involving major conventional warfare against the People's Armed Forces of Liberation of Angola (FAPLA) and its Cuban allies.
+The term "South African Border War" has typically denoted the military campaign launched by the People's Liberation Army of Namibia (PLAN), which took the form of sabotage and rural insurgency, as well as the external raids launched by South African troops on suspected PLAN bases inside Angola or Zambia.
+These occasionally provoked conventional engagements with the Zambian National Defence Force (ZNDF) and the People's Armed Forces of Liberation of Angola (FAPLA).
 The strategic situation was further complicated by the fact that South Africa occupied large swathes of Angola for extended periods in support of the National Union for the Total Independence of Angola (UNITA), making the "Border War" an increasingly inseparable conflict from the parallel Angolan Civil War.

-"Border War" entered public discourse in South Africa during the late 1970s, and was adopted thereafter by the country's ruling National Party.
-Due to the covert nature of most South African Defence Force (SADF) operations inside Angola, the term was favoured as a means of omitting any reference to clashes on foreign soil.
-Where tactical aspects of various engagements were discussed, military historians simply identified the conflict as the "bush war".
+"Border War" entered public discourse in South Africa during the late 1970s; the term was adopted thereafter by the country's ruling National Party.
+Due to the covert nature of most South African Defence Force (SADF) operations inside Angola, the term was favoured as a means of omitting any reference to engagements on foreign soil.
+Where tactical aspects of various engagements were discussed, some contemporary historians simply identified the conflict as the "bush war".

 The South West African People's Organisation (SWAPO) has described the South African Border War as the Namibian War of National Liberation and the Namibian Liberation Struggle.
 In the Namibian context, it is also commonly referred to as the Namibian War of Independence.
-However, these terms have been criticised for ignoring the wider regional implications of the war and the fact that PLAN was based in, and did most of its fighting from, countries other than Namibia.
+However, these terms have been criticised for ignoring the wider regional implications of the war and the fact that most of the fighting took place in countries other than Namibia.